Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 12. Poppins

 With its curved, geometric design, Poppins is a modern font with a little extra personality.
 Tall lowercase lettering makes this font easy to read even in small text sizes.
-As a result, Poppins is a great choice for body text or smaller-sized subheaders.
+As a result, Poppins is a great choice if your text is pushing your content past the recommended CV length and cover letter page limit.

 - Font type: Sans serif

-- Default font on: Microsoft Word, Google Docs, Pages
+- Available on: Microsoft Word, Google Docs, Pages

 - Download from: Google Fonts